-One of the most striking features of the Guidelines is the stress from the tremendous responsibility an attending physician takes on when a patient requests assistance with suicide.
-The reality is that this responsibility requires a doctor to be not only careful about complying with the requirements of the Act but also self-protective if the physician is to avoid possible liability.
-It is unclear whether most physicians will have the resources to provide the extensive therapeutic involvement with patients recommended by the Guidelines.
-What is clear is that any physician who makes a conscientious effort to fulfill the obligations set forth by the Task Force will most probably benefit from greatly improved communication skills and increased self-knowledge.
-Most probably, however, a significant number of doctors will decide not to become involved in a process which involves so much time and risk.
+One of the most striking features of the Guidelines is the stress on the tremendous responsibility an attending physician takes on when a patient requests assistance with suicide.
+The reality is that this responsibility requires a doctor to be not only careful about complying with the requirements of the Act, but also self-protective to avoid possible liability.
+It is unclear whether most physicians will have the resources to provide patients with the extensive therapeutic involvement recommended by the Guidelines.
+What is clear is that any physician who makes a conscientious effort to fulfill the obligations set forth by the Task Force will probably benefit from greatly improved communication skills and increased self-knowledge.
+However, a significant number of doctors are likely to decide not to become involved in a process that involves so much time and risk.
 While the Act suggests that a physician should decline to participate in assisted suicide only for reasons of conscience, the reality may be that many physicians decline for more self-interested reasons.

 In this context, the most significant deterrent to a physician's participation in assisted suicide might be the increased risk of liability in a wrongful death suit.
-In fact, the Guidelines in question might very well create a climate within which a physician's risk of being found negligent in a civil suit for wrongful death would hinge on the care with which the physician adhered to the Task Force's Guidelines.
-More specifically, in a case where close relatives do not support a terminally ill patient's decision for assisted suicide, these relatives might very well bring a civil action for wrongful death against the assisting physician.
-In such a suit, the Guidelines would most likely play a very important part.
+In fact, the Guidelines might very well create a climate within which a physician's risk of being found negligent in a civil suit for wrongful death would hinge on the care with which the physician adhered to the Task Force's Guidelines.
+More specifically, close relatives who do not support a terminally ill patient's decision for assisted suicide might very well bring a civil action for wrongful death against the assisting physician.
+In such a suit, the Guidelines are likely to play a very important role.

-Thus, in spite of the voluntary nature of the Guidelines, their very existence could give a plaintiff's attorney the opportunity to enter the issue of the Guidelines, or pertinent parts of them, into the record during cross-examination of the physician-defendant.
-Here, this attorney could ask the physician if he/she was familiar with the Guidelines.
-If the physician answered that he/she knew of the existence of the voluntary Task Force Guidelines but had not read them, a jury might reasonably conclude that the physician had been negligent.
-Again, if the physician admitted having read the Guidelines but not following them, this too could be construed as grounds for a finding of negligence.
+Thus, despite the voluntary nature of the Guidelines, their very existence could give a plaintiff's attorney the opportunity to enter the issue of the Guidelines, or pertinent parts of them, into the record during cross-examination of the physician-defendant.
+The attorney could ask the physician if he or she is familiar with the Guidelines.
+A jury might reasonably find a physician negligent where he or she knew of the Guidelines but failed to read them or had read them but failed to comply.
 In either case, these voluntary Guidelines might reasonably be seen as the logical standard against which to measure level of care.
 Given this reality, the prudent Oregon physician should become thoroughly conversant with the provisions of these Guidelines and adhere to them scrupulously when granting a patient's request for assisted suicide.
 Physicians who do not wish to incur this level of commitment would do well to avoid completely any involvement in assisted suicide.